Alexander Cadogan: Early Foreign Service career

 In 1936, Cadogan received a request from the newly appointed Secretary of State, Anthony Eden, offering him the post of joint Deputy Under-Secretary.
 He regretted leaving China so suddenly but took up the offer and returned to London.
 Things there had grown much worse since his departure.
 Fascist Italy had attacked Abyssinia and Nazi Germany had reoccupied the Rhineland.
 Assessing the situation, Cadogan advised a revision of the more vindictive elements of the Treaty of Versailles, "which was really more in the nature of an armistice."
 However, this suggestion was not taken up by Sir Robert Vansittart or Eden.
-It was felt that modifying the Treaty would only increase Germany's ambitions.
-Cadogan disagreed and wrote in his diary: "I believe that, so long as she is allowed to nurse her resentment to her bosom, her claims increase with her armaments."
+It was felt that modifying the Treaty would only increase Germany's ambitions, a policy of appeasement which only encouraged the Nazi government to ask for more. despite the Cadogan disagreed and wrote in his diary: "I believe that, so long as she is allowed to nurse her resentment to her bosom, her claims increase with her armaments."
 He wanted to engage Germany in an effort to get German grievances set down on paper and was not as troubled by his colleagues about the possibility of German domination of Central Europe.
 Cadogan grew impatient with the lack of strategic direction in the Foreign Office.
 He complained, "It can't be said that our 'policy' so far has been successful.
 In fact we haven't got a policy; we merely wait to see what will happen to us next".